apaluya/tc-camp-api-workshop/doc/docs-as-code.md

 - Changes are merged into production
 - Merges trigger automated builds
 - Builds run tests and create artifacts
-- Artifacts are tagged and sent to a release repository
+- Artifacts are tagged and sent to a repository

 ## Docs in a CI/CD Workflow